 The representation of the state level (two of five constituency members in the MSG), as well as the coordination efforts within the central government and with the state-level through the above mentioned working group has ensured smooth communication and input from the subnational level.
 The working group has met face-to-face prior to all MSG meetings to date.
 The government lead in particular holds strong links to the state-level finance and mining ministries in three mainly still mining Länder.
 Coordination with other government agencies, such as the statistical office and the German Mineral Resources Agency is the national information and consultancy platform for mineral raw materials.

 Consultations with the government clarified that the financial commitment for implementation beyond the first Validation is secured.
 According to proposal for 2019 federal budget act, the EITI in Germany will be funded with EUR 800,000 in 2019 (2018: EUR 850,000) and government stakeholders have indicated that funding over the next three years is secured for at least up to 2020.
 The EITI is budgeted as part of “access to foreign markets”.
 It is seen as acceptable to other stakeholders that the government supports civil society financially through the GIZ.
-Civil society representatives pointed out that the BMWi spends most of its budget for the “access to foreign markets” – as part of which the EITI is listed as budget item - on developing markets for German companies and helping to secure the industry’s access to minerals.
+Civil society representatives pointed out that the BMWi spends most of its budget for the “access to foreign markets” – as part of which the EITI is listed as budget item - on developing markets for German companies and.
+According to the government, the last part is not a purpose of the budget “access to foreign markets”.

-Industry representatives lauded the government for its efforts to minimise the additional administrative burden on companies by aligning EITI reporting as closely as possible to the reporting requirements of the Transparency and Accountability in terms of timing of reporting and reporting thresholds.
+Industry representatives lauded the government for its efforts to minimise the additional administrative burden on companies by aligning EITI reporting as closely as possible to the reporting requirements of the EU-Accounting Directive in terms of timing of reporting and reporting thresholds.

 All stakeholders confirmed the well-functioning of the D-EITI secretariat and are aware of the offer for capacity building on EITI, which has not been in demand yet outside of MSG meetings.
 All stakeholders confirmed that they felt fairly and equally treated by the Chair of the MSG and that the government lead was concerned with shaping a consensus through mediation.